OctavienMaury/Evolutions-of-economics-institutions/README.md

 Agents interact through a network, where the exchange of knowledge can lead to shifts in satisfaction and revolutionary tendencies.
 The model calculates influence based on these interactions, with a particular focus on how Innovators spread knowledge and how this affects the likelihood of revolution.

 ### Revolution and Property Rights
 The model incorporates thresholds for revolution and satisfaction for each agent, influenced by knowledge levels and the distribution of property rights.
-When the number of revolutionaries surpasses a certain threshold, the institution may respond by issuing property rights, simulating a shift towards inclusivity.
+In `modelgini.py`, when the number of revolutionaries surpasses a certain threshold, the institution may respond by issuing property rights, simulating a shift towards inclusivity.
+Increased wealth from property rights affects revolutionary and satisfaction thresholds.

 ### Simulation Details
 - **Iterations**: The model runs for 5000 iterations, simulating the long-term evolution of the society.